iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 19

-- Gently slide the bottom-left pick into the corner to break that stubborn adhesive free.
-You've got this!
+- Gently slide the bottom-left pick down to the corner to loosen that adhesive.

-- Keep that pick right there in the bottom-left corner while you get ready for the next step.
-You're doing great!
+- Keep the pick tucked in the bottom-left corner before jumping to the next step.

 Step 20

-- Gently slide a new opening pick into the gap you just made along the bottom edge of your iPad.
+- Pop a fresh opening pick into the gap you just made on the bottom edge of the iPad.

-- Carefully glide the pick over the antenna, stopping right before you reach the home button.
+- Slide that pick smoothly over the antenna, stopping right before the home button.

-- Let the pick rest just to the left of the home button before moving on to the next step.
+- Leave the pick hanging out to the left of the home button before you keep going.

 Step 21

-- Gently slide an opening pick into the gap you just made.
+- Slide an opening pick into the gap you've made.
+Nice and easy, just find that sweet spot.

-- Now, carefully slide the pick under the home button and towards the bottom-right corner.
-Just make sure the tip of the pick is nestled between the digitizer and the frame—don’t push too hard!
+- Gently push the pick underneath the home button and towards the bottom-right corner.
+Make sure only the tip is tucked between the digitizer and the frame—no need to force anything!

 Step 22

-- Slide the pick back in and gently glide it toward the home button to fully loosen that bottom adhesive.
+- Pop the pick back in and slide it towards the home button to fully break free the bottom adhesive.

-- Set the pick down just to the right of the home button before moving on.
+- Leave the pick resting to the right of the home button and keep going from there.

 Step 23

-- Warm up an iOpener and gently press it to the right edge of your device for two minutes.
-Give it a little time to work its magic—patience makes perfect.
+- Heat up your iOpener and stick it on the right edge of the device for two minutes.

 Tools Used